-The revisions to the initiative are available to borrowers with Mortgages that were sold to us on or before May 31, 2009, who have current LTV ratios above 80% and whose refinance loan application is dated on or after December 1, 2011.
+The revisions to the initiative are available to borrowers with Mortgages that were sold to us on or before May 31, 2009 (effective October 27, 2013, this will be revised to Mortgages having a note date on or before May 31, 2009), who have current LTV ratios above 80% and whose refinance loan application is dated on or after December 1, 2011.
 The program enhancements include:

 - •• Eliminating certain risk-based fees for borrowers who refinance into shorter-term Mortgages and lowering fees for other borrowers; - •• Removing the 125% LTV ratio ceiling for fixed-rate Mortgages (maximum LTV ratio for Relief Refinance ARMs will remain at 105%); - •• Eliminating the requirement for lenders to provide us with certain representations and warranties regarding the Mortgages to be refinanced; - •• Eliminating the need for a new property appraisal where there is a reliable automated valuation model estimate provided by the applicable government sponsored enterprise; and - •• Extending the last application date for the Home Affordable Refinance initiative to December 31, 2013.
+(In April 2013, this last application date was further extended to December 31, 2015.)